 It is responsibility of the property owner or occupier (renter or lessee) to keep the property available to the public clean and free of debris.
 Unfortunately, that does not always happen and innocent people get injured as the result.
-Injures from slips or trips can occur almost anywhere, but stores and parking lots are the most common ones our Fairfield accident attorney get calls about.
+Injures from slips or trips can occur almost anywhere, but stores and parking lots are the most common ones our injury lawyer in Sacramento get calls about.

 The injures can vary from bump and a bruise that require not medical treatment at all to severe injuries that may require emergency medical treatment at the hospital or even surgery.

 Determining liability or in other words, who is responsible injury, is very important.
 Every case has a “statute of limitation” or a time within which you must file a claim.
 If you fail to sue one of the potentially responsible parties within that time limit, you effectively waive your claim.
 That means you cannot sue them after the statute of limitations expires.

 Every day we go to the grocery store to buy the thing that we need.
 You park your car and get out.
 You begin walking into the store when you trip in the parking lot on a piece of rebar sticking out of the ground and fall sustaining injuries.